b00t0x/MSI-Z97M-Hackintosh-every-macOS/docs/build_en.md

 #### Quirks
 `RebuildAppleMemoryMap` is required for 10.6 and earlier, and `DevirtualiseMmio` is required for 10.4 / 10.5.

+In addition, with BIOS 1.9, `ForceExitBootServices` is necessary to boot 10.8 and earlier.
+This quirk is not required with BIOS 1.4.

 #### MmioWhitelist
 When enabling `DevirtualiseMmio`, 10.6 and later stop working.
 Adjustments to `MmioWhitelist` are required to prevent conflicts.